smartanthill/smartanthill2_0/docs/design-documents/protocols/saoip.rst

 SmartAnthill-over-IP Protocol (SAoIP) and SmartAnthill Router
 =============================================================

-:Version:   v0.1.3a
+:Version:   v0.1.4

 *NB: this document relies on certain terms and concepts introduced in* :ref:`saoverarch` *and* :ref:`saprotostack` *documents, please make sure to read them before proceeding.*

 SAoIP is a part of SmartAnthill 2.0 protocol stack.
 It belongs to Layer 4 of OSI/ISO Network Model, and is responsible for transferring SAoIP payload (usually SASP packets) between SmartAnthill Client (normally implemented by SmartAnthill Core) and SmartAnthill Device or SmartAnthill Router.

 Within SmartAnthill protocol stack, SAoIP is located right below SASP.
 SAoIP is used both to communicate to *SmartAnthill IP-Enabled Devices*, and to *SmartAnthill Simple Devices*.
 However, *SmartAnthill Simple Devices* don't implement IP stack (neither they implement SAoIP).
-For *SmartAnthill Simple Devices* SAoIP is processed by respective *SmartAnthill Router*, which takes away SAoIP headers (obtaining SAoIP payload, which is normally bare SASP packets), and then wraps this SAoIP payload into respective SADLP-* packets, to be passed to respective *SmartAnthill Simple Device*.
+For *SmartAnthill Simple Devices* SAoIP is processed by respective *SmartAnthill Router*, which takes away SAoIP headers (obtaining SAoIP payload, which is normally bare SASP packets), and then wraps this SAoIP payload into respective SADLP-\* packets, to be passed to respective *SmartAnthill Simple Device*.

 Despite this difference in handling of SAoIP between *SmartAnthill IP-Enabled Devices* and *SmartAnthill Simple Devices*, from the point of view of SmartAnthill Client these SmartAnthill Devices are completely indistinguishable, and both SHOULD be addressed in the very same manner over SAoIP.